-For users with pre-defined split that you want to use across experiments, Ludwig supports fixed dataset splitting.
+If you have a column denoting pre-defined splits (train, validation and test) that you want to use across experiments, Ludwig supports using fixed dataset splits.

 split with the following

-!!! note: Your dataset must contain a train split while the validation and test splits are encouraged, but technically optional.
+Your dataset must contain a train split.
+However, the validation and test splits are encouraged, but optional.

-This helps ensure that the distribution of the values of the
+This helps ensure that the distribution of the values in

 roughly the same across data subsets.